Reazzi/reazzi-landing-page/content/pages/index.md

     title: Reazzi
     subtitle: ''
     text: >
-      Reazzi is here to make you mortgage woes disappear.
+      Reazzi is here to make your mortgage woes disappear.
 We want to help you buy a house in a day.
 Buying your first home?
 Real eazy.
 Refinancing?
 Real eazy.
 Investing?
 Real Eazy.